 The shallow perched aquifer is developed in the weathered zone.
 Based on the logs of test holes from Jones & Wagener (April 2006), this aquifer extends to depths of between 8 - 10 metres below surface and is restricted to the soil and sub-soil horizons.
 The aquifer is formed by the direct recharge of rainwater that collects along the transition from weathered to fresh rock.
 This transition between weathered and competent rock, in places associated with clay or ferricrete, forms the base of the perched aquifer.
 The perched aquifer is typically unconfined or semi-confined.
 Groundwater levels are not available for this aquifer, but seepage was encountered at 2 - 3 m below surface by Jones & Wagener (April 2006).
 It is anticipated that the static water level in this aquifer would be similar to those measured in the fractured rock aquifer, as discussed below.
 The hydraulic conductivity for this aquifer could not be calculated with available information, but typically varies between 0.001 and 0.1 m/d.
 Jones & Wagener (March 2007) suggests that the hydraulic conductivity of the soil underlying the existing ash dams is 7.06 x 10-5 to 0.006 m/d.
-The porosity of the perched aquifer could not be calculated with available information, but is typically 3 - 7%.
-Often the perched aquifer is not laterally extensive and is therefore not considered to be a significant aquifer.
+The porosity of the perched aquifer is not laterally extensive and is therefore not considered to be a significant aquifer.
 However, it often makes a contribution to the baseflow of streams.

 A deeper fractured rock aquifer formed by bedding planes, fractures and faults in the weathered and competent sediments of the Ecca Group is developed from approximately 10m.
 This aquifer is also replenished by rainfall recharge and will be semi-confined to confined in nature.
 Results from the drilling and pump-testing programme suggest that this aquifer is heterogeneous and not well developed in the vicinity of the project.
-This information suggests that the aquifer has a low transmissivity of <1 $\,\mathrm{m}^2/\mathrm{d}$ .
-There is insufficient information available to calculate the storage coefficient, but values of 1 x $10^{-5}$ to 1 x $10^{-2}$ are typical.
+This information suggests that the aquifer has a low transmissivity of $<1 \text{ m}^2/\text{d}$ .
+There is insufficient information available to calculate the storage coefficient, but values of $1 \times 10^{-5}$ to $1 \times 10^{-2}$ are typical.
 The porosity for the fractured rock aquifer could not be calculated from available information, but it is typically in the order of 1 - 3%.
 The depth of groundwater, based on monitoring borehole information, in this aquifer is similar to the perched aquifer and is less than 0.5m below surface.
 This suggests that the two aquifers are interconnected and that groundwater seeps from the perched aquifer into the fractured rock aquifer.
 The saturated thickness of the fractured rock aquifer is typically 10 - 80 m.